WilhelmWillie/jiffy/README.md

 - `npm install` to install the application's dependencies
 - `npm start` to start the application

+## How Jiffy Works (Planned Workflow at least)

+1. First, Jiffy determines whether or not a given URL is a valid YouTube video
+2. If it is, Jiffy will download the video using `youtube-dl` to `temp.mp4`
+3. Once the video download is complete, Jiffy will let the user trim the video and set the GIF conversion settings
+4. Jiffy will then use Yahoo's GifShot JS library to convert `temp.mp4` to a GIF
+5. User has the option of saving the GIF

 ## Done

 As of right now, Jiffy is still a work in progress.
 The following are features currently implemented.